AdrianRossouw/werewolves.io/bower_components/lesshat/README.md

           time += 's';
         }

   And also properties inside `transition` definition are automatically prefixed, if it is needed.
+  **W3C property value is appending all prefixed values.**
+  Why?
+Some browsers support W3C unprefixed properties, but values must be sometimes prefixed.
+  Let's consider this example:

+    div {
+    -webkit-transition: -webkit-filter .3s ease;
+    -moz-transition: -moz-filter .3s ease;
+    -o-transition: filter .3s ease;

+    // There is a problem!
+Webkit needs -webkit-filter property
+    transition: filter .3s ease;
+    }

 **Example:**